1950 Formula One season

-The 1950 Formula One season was the fourth season of the FIA's Formula One motor racing.
-It featured the inaugural FIA World Championship of Drivers, which commenced on 13 May and ended on 3 September, as well as several non-championship races.
-The championship consisted of six Grand Prix races, each held in Europe and open to Formula One cars, plus the Indianapolis 500, which was run to AAA National Championship regulations.
-Giuseppe Farina won the championship from Juan Manuel Fangio and Luigi Fagioli.
+The 1950 Formula One season was the fourth season of the FIA Formula One motor racing.
+It featured the inaugural FIA World Championship of Drivers, which was contested over seven races between 13 May and 3 September 1950.
+The only one outside of Europe was the Indianapolis 500, which was run to AAA National Championship regulations.
+No Formula One drivers competed in the Indy 500 or vice versa.
+Finally, the season also included several non-championship races for Formula One cars.